 I know, I know, 30 isn’t old… unless you’re a teenager reading my blog, in which case you think I’m ancient. ?
 I didn’t want a big birthday celebration but Roby wanted to do something special, so we took a trip to the west coast (it was my first time there).
 We checked out San Francisco and Vegas – and while both were really nice, I have to say – I think I prefer the east coast.
-Ask me again in the dead of winter and I might have a different answer for you. ?
+Ask me again in the dead of winter and I might have a different answer for you.
 I know a lot of people have great things to say about Vegas but truthfully – I didn’t love it.
-The whole place smelled like smoke and there were so many homeless people everywhere that I just felt pretty guilty being in a place of excess… the over-the-topness was just too much for me.
+The whole place smelled like smoke (I was in my first-trimester, so I was extra smell sensitive) and there were so many homeless people everywhere that I just felt pretty guilty being in a place of excess… the over-the-topness was just too much for me.
 Sigh, maybe I am old.

 That said, I did get to see one of my favorite artists perform live.
 If you’ve read my “about me” section, you know I’m a Mariah Carey fan.
 Well, she happened to be in Vegas and we happened to see her perform.
 She was incredible.
 Easily my favorite part of the trip… when it turned midnight (east coast time) – she sang my FAVORITE song: Fantasy.
 I might have cried a little.

 Anyway, I think this cake is great considering it’s nut-free and paleo-friendly.
 If you or a loved one have a nut-allergy, this is the cake to make.
 Top it with your favorite frosting and celebrate with cake!

 - Add the coconut flour and baking soda to a bowl and mix well.